StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 An Unsupervised learning algorithm used for clustering.
 Divides a set of samples into clusters of approximately equal variance, minimizing a criterion known as the inertia or within-cluster sum-of-squares.
 * Suitable for partitioning data into distinct clusters.
 Effective for exploratory data analysis and when the number of clusters is known or can be estimated.
+* Standardize features before applying k-means to ensure all dimensions contribute equally to the distance calculations and improve cluster accuracy.

 <img width="520" alt="K-Means" src="https://miro.medium.com/v2/resize:fit:1080/0*KfNpMUTtyCNQwYnp.png">